energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 hydrogen, methane, ammonia and methanol.
 In the model's code, they are designated with the appendix 'RE' to distinguish them from their fossil-based counterparts.

 The Belgian Hydrogen Import Coalition computed a projection of the import costs of e-fuels from international markets for the year 2035 :cite:`H2coalition2020shipping`.
-They indicate that 85% of the selling price would correspond to production cost, local transmission and local terminalling cost.
+They indicate that 85% of cost would correspond to production cost, local transmission and local terminalling.
 The rest would correspond to shipping and remote terminalling.
 Thus, the revenue of an e-fuel exporter like Colombia would be equal to 85% of the computed import cost.
 The corresponding values are indicated in :numref:`Table %s <tab:costs_resources_efuels>`.